Constitution of 3 May 1791 (painting)

-The Constitution of 3 May 1791 (Konstytucja 3 Maja 1791 roku) is an 1891 Romantic oil painting on canvas by the Polish artist Jan Matejko.
+The Constitution of 3 May 1791 (Konstytucja 3 Maja 1791 roku) is an 1891 oil painting on canvas by the Polish artist Jan Matejko.
 It is a large piece, and one of Matejko's best known.
-It memorializes the Polish Constitution of 3 May 1791, a milestone in the history of the Polish–Lithuanian Commonwealth and a high point of the Polish Enlightenment.
+The Romantic painting memorializes the Polish Constitution of 3 May 1791, a milestone in the history of the Polish–Lithuanian Commonwealth and a high point of the Polish Enlightenment.

 Like many Matejko works, the picture presents a grand scene populated with numerous historic figures, including Poland's last King, Stanisław August Poniatowski; Marshals of the Great Sejm Stanisław Małachowski and Kazimierz Nestor Sapieha; co-authors of the Constitution such as Hugo Kołłątaj and Ignacy Potocki; and other major contemporary figures such as Tadeusz Kościuszko.
 Some twenty individuals have been identified by modern historians; another ten or so who had been reported in older sources as being present, await definitive identification.

 The picture was painted between January and October 1891 to commemorate the Constitution's centenary.
 It was one of the last works by Matejko, who died in November 1893.
 The painting was displayed in Lwów (now Lviv, Ukraine) until 1920, when it was moved to Kraków.
 It was hidden during World War II and later moved to Warsaw, where it now hangs in the Royal Castle.